 After many years raising my sons and doing office work, I returned to school at 42 and pursued a Masters degree followed by a Ph.D.
 I have taught academic writing in several formats: online, in the classroom, blended courses, one-on-one tutoring, coaching, workshops, and presentations.
 I have also taught contemporary American and British literature.
 My favourite teaching moment is when it doesn’t feel like teaching at all: There is a sense of creative collaboration between me and my student or client.

-I am the Coordinator for the Centre for Academic Communication at the University of Victoria, where I tutor, give workshops, edit the online journal for undergraduate research, The Arbutus Review, and publish a WordPress blog about graduate student writing called Graduate Student Writers’ Community.
+From July 1, 2019 to June 20, 2020, I am on leave from my job as the Coordinator for the Centre for Academic Communication at the University of Victoria.
+I tutor, give workshops, edit the online journal for undergraduate research, The Arbutus Review, and publish a WordPress blog about graduate student writing called Graduate Student Writers’ Community.

 I love to sew as well as read, write, and draw.
 I live in Victoria with my husband and two ragdoll cats.